-The radical symbol by itself is used in math to represent taking the square root of an expression.
-It is also used to represent taking the th-root of a number when a number is place above the start of the symbol.
+The radical symbol is used in math to represent taking the square root of an expression.
 Typically the radical symbol is used in an expression like this:

 The radical operator returns the n-th root of the provided expression.
 The radical operator is an alternative way of writing a fractional exponent.